You've got questions about the Hub? We've got answers.

 In tandem with Local Wellness Advisors on campus, the new model aims to empower students to be better informed and more in control of their wellness.

-Most of our resources, including appointments with doctors, nurses, dietitians and counsellors, are available virtually, with limited in-person appointments on Mondays and Thursdays.
-You can visit our Access Remote Services page to learn what is available, and how to make an appointment.
+Most of our resources, including appointments with dietitians and counsellors, are available virtually, with limited in-person appointments on Mondays and Thursdays.
+General practitioners are now booking in-person appointments.
+You can visit our How To Access Services page to learn what is available, and how to make an appointment.

 We also have free workshops and programming available online every day, including yoga and exercise sessions, art hives, mental health advice sessions, and more.
 Visit our Remote Workshops & Programming page to learn more!

-General Practitioners: The Hub's team includes GPs offering same-day and pre-booked appointments.
+General Practitioners: The Hub's team includes GPs offering same-day and next day appointments.

 Nurses: You can book an appointment with a nurse for certain conditions.
 Some drop-in appointments are also available.